Skip to main content

 Parameters

-Group by attributes
+group by attributes

 This parameter specifies the rows in the pivot table.
-Click on "Select Attributes" and choose one or more Attributes.
+Click on "gui.action.attributes.label" and choose one or more Attributes.
 If you choose a single Attribute, the rows will correspond to the unique values of that Attribute.
 If you choose two or more Attributes, the rows will correspond to unique combinations of the Attribute values.
 All data points with the same values of the Attributes belong in the same row.

-Column grouping attribute
+column grouping attribute

 This parameter specifies the columns in the pivot table.
 Select an Attribute from the drop-down.
 The columns will correspond to the unique values of this Attribute.
 All data points with the same value of the Attribute belong in the same column.